 The “Pico” in Pico Laser stands for picosecond, which is one-trillionth of a second.
 The laser delivers ultra-short pulses of energy.
 Instead of burning through pigment, it uses a “photoacoustic” effect to shatter melanin into tiny, dust-like particles.
 Your body’s immune system then naturally flushes these particles away.

-Skin Concerns Treated by Pico Laser
+What Skin Concerns Can Pico Laser Treat?

 Pico Laser is incredibly versatile.
 It’s a go-to for: